xswitch/odin_weather/README.md

 >> Show current
 >>> on click choose that one, on enter choose top one

-> Create displays for all current info
-> Style all current info
 > Send half for forecast/ hourly / daily / details and a more menu